dvm81/interest-matchmaker/README.md

 ## Matching Logic

 ### Summary of Matching Logic
-The matching logic has a preprocessing and a matching step.
+The matching logic has a preprocessing step (inverted index creation) and a matching step.
-- **Preprocessing (index_content_by_tags function):**
+- **Preprocessing step (index_content_by_tags function):**
-  - The content (list of dictionaries) is indexed by tags to create an inverted index (Python dictionary mapping (type,value) to list of content items), allowing for efficient lookups when matching users to content.
+  - The content (list of dictionaries) is indexed by tags to create an **inverted index** (Python dictionary mapping (type,value) to list of content items), allowing for efficient lookups when matching users to content.
   - **Example Output:**
 If we have content items tagged with `('country', 'UK')` and `('topic', 'sports')`, the dictionary might look like this: